Shiray Kaka: Personal life

+Kaka is a New Zealander of Māori descent (Ngāti Maniapoto) and Samoan descent.

 In 2019, She was living in Japan where she was studying to be a dog trainer and starting a business in adventure dog walking.
 Her husband is former All Black Sevens star Gillies Kaka.

+In December 2023 Kaka was awarded a Prime Minister’s Scholarship internship, which she intended to use to study media.